Consistency of Learned Sparse Grid Quadrature Rules using NeuralODEs: Transport Theory

+The underlying idea of neuralODE is to model the transport $\Phi$ implicitly through a continuous deformation of the source distribution into the target \cite{chen2019}.
+Concretely, one specifies a time-dependent vector field $v_t \colon \R^d \to \R^d$, $t \in [0,1]$, that prescribes at each instant in which direction every point should move; integrating these instantaneous velocities over the time interval $[0,1]$ then transports a starting position $y_0 \sim \nu$ along a continuous trajectory to a final position $y(1)$ whose distribution is intended to match $\mu$.
+The transport map $\Phi$ is thus the time-one endpoint of the flow induced by the ordinary differential equation

-Representing the transport map as an ODE flow offers several advantages.
-In particular, under the regularity assumptions above, the flow endpoint $\Phi$ is invertible, allowing efficient computation of samples from $\Phi_* \nu$ by sampling $Z \sim \nu$ and solving the ODE backward in time with $z$, a realization of $Z$, to obtain $x = \Phi^{-1}(z)$.
-Furthermore, when the flow is governed by a vector field $v \in C^1(\mathbb{R}^d \times \mathbb{R}; \R^d)$, Liouville’s formula provides an efficient integral representation for the log-determinant of the Jacobian, which leads to the identity
+where $v \colon \R^d \times [0,1] \to \R^d$ is the chosen vector field, for which we use the shorthand notation $v_t(x) := v(x, t)$.
+Assuming $v$ is Lipschitz continuous in the spatial variable and continuous in time \cite{hartmann2002}, the \emph{flow map} $\Phi_{t_0, t} \colon \R^d \to \R^d$ is well-defined by $\Phi_{t_0, t}(y_0) := y(t)$, where $y(t)$ is the unique solution of \eqref{eq:flow_ode}.
+Without loss of generality we restrict to the unit time interval and write $\Phi_t := \Phi_{0, t}$ for flows starting at $t_0 = 0$, and $\Phi := \Phi_{0, 1}$ for the flow map evaluated at $t = 1$.
+Representing the transport as an ODE flow offers two practical advantages.
+First, under the regularity assumptions above, the flow endpoint $\Phi$ is invertible.
+A sample $z$ from $\Phi_*\nu$ is generated by drawing $X \sim \nu$ and solving \eqref{eq:flow_ode} forward in time with $y_0 = X$ to obtain $x = \Phi(X)$, and the inverse $\Phi^{-1}$ is obtained by solving the same ODE backward in time.
+Second, when the vector field satisfies $v \in C^1(\R^d \times [0,1]; \R^d)$, Liouville's formula provides an efficient integral representation for the log-determinant of the Jacobian, which yields the change-of-variables identity

-via change of variables; see~\cite[Lemma 2.1]{ehrhardt2025}.
+see \cite[Lemma 2.1]{ehrhardt2025}.
 This expression is central to likelihood-based training, as it avoids explicit computation of the Jacobian determinant.